 Despite being psychologically pleasing, it’s not easy to rinse out and some of it remains in your hair if you are not careful enough!

 Since curly hair is naturally dry to begin with, regularly using a sulphate shampoo is a bad idea.
 If all you’ve been doing to your hair is shampooing, you can understand the damage caused by just rubbing your hair in your hands.

 So Lorraine wisely recommends to switch to shampoos without sulphates instead!
 She also strongly suggests you switch to the No Poo method, which is no shampoos at all in your routine.
 In this you use a cleansing conditioner to scrub out the dirt from your hair without leading to any dryness.

-Now, we’ll talk about the pros and cons of co washing in another post but it’s important to know what it is since many people following CGM- they only co wash.
+Now, we’ll talk about the pros and cons of co washing (using a cleansing conditioner) in another post but it’s important to know what it is since many people following CGM- they only co wash (bye bye shampoos!).

 Should I Never Use Sulphate Shampoos?

 I’d personally suggest no, don’t give up on shampoos with sulphates forever.
-Once or twice a month, do clarify/use a sulphate shampoo or alternate it with cowashing.
+Once or twice a month, do clarify/use a sulphate shampoo.